Seren-Hughes/boops-and-snoots-rescue/README.md

 - "As someone adopting a pet, I want to know where the shelter is located and its opening hours so I can plan my visit."
 - "As someone adopting a pet, I want to feel confident that the animal I adopt has been assessed for health and behaviour, ensuring it is ready for a safe and happy transition into my home—especially if I have children."
 - "As someone looking to adopt or foster an animal, I want an online application form so that I can easily provide my details and speed up the process of being matched with a suitable pet."
-#### Volunteering:
-- "As someone seeking work experience, I want to know what volunteer roles are available and how volunteering could benefit my CV and employability."
-- "As someone looking to join a community, I want to know about volunteering opportunities that allow me to meet new people and connect with animal lovers."
-- "As an animal lover unable to adopt, I want to volunteer to spend time with animals and support their care."
-- "As a parent, I want to know about family-friendly volunteer opportunities where my children and I can work together to help animals, such as socialising animals, participating in events, or helping with simple tasks like cleaning, while also fulfilling requirements for programmes like The Duke of Edinburgh’s Award."

-#### Events:
-- "As someone who attended a past event, I want to view photos and details of previous events and learn more about the organisation and what other fun events they hold."
-- "As a visitor, I want to find out about upcoming events so I can participate and support the organisation."
-#### Success Stories:
-- "As a donor, volunteer or adopter, I want to see how my contributions have made and will make a difference by viewing success stories with photos of adopted animals in their new homes and stories of their journeys."

 ### Wireframes
 #### Home Page: